OISF/suricata/doc/userguide/upgrade.rst

   the engine will NOT log any transaction metadata if there is more than one live transaction, to reduce the chances of logging unrelated data.** This may lead to what looks like a regression in behavior, but it is a considered choice.
+- The configuration setting controlling stream checksum checks no longer affects checksum keyword validation.
+In previous Suricata versions, when ``stream.checksum-validation`` was set to ``no``, the checksum keywords (e.g., ``ipv4-csum``, ``tcpv4-csum``, etc) will always consider it valid; e.g., ``tcpv4-csum: invalid`` will never match.
+Now, ``stream.checksum-validation`` no longer affects the checksum rule keywords.
+  E.g., ``ipv4-csum: valid`` will only match if the check sum is valid, even when engine checksum validations are disabled.

 Upgrading 6.0 to 7.0
 --------------------